 However, Kiwi players must bear in mind that such percentages are only applicable in theory and not hard and fast on what an individual will necessarily collect.
-Furthermore, the individual Microgaming pokie games also may differ in its RTPs.
-That Platinum Play throws in free spins and Hyperstrikes only boosts the gamblers’ chances of maximising their returns.
+Furthermore, the individual Microgaming pokie games also may differ in their RTPs.
+That Platinum Play throws in free spins and Hyperstrikes only boost the gamblers’ chances of maximising their returns.

 Here are the top-rated Platinum Play pokie machines in terms of a “theoretical” RTP:

-Platinum, the metal, is what accentuates precious stones, such as diamond and ruby, on a wedding ring.
+Platinum, the metal, is what accentuates precious stones, such as diamonds and rubies, on a wedding ring.
 In that vein, the online casinos that subscribe to the award-winning technological creations of Microgaming and Evolution Gaming will find the two software developers mount the likes of Platinum Play to an optimum level where the marriage between the gamblers and online casinos is harmonious.

 It’s no trade secret that online casinos anywhere in the world that don’t employ the services of the two pioneering virtual gaming giants will come up short on delivering total satisfaction to their clients.
 Microgaming is the patriarch of pokie machines.
 That aside, its software wizardry also takes the credit for coughing up the most winnings of any other rival virtual gaming developer in the thriving online casino industry.

 Here are some of Microgaming’s pokie machines that Kiwi gamblers can try to tame on the Platinum Play platform: